-CLOUDSC First guess call of cloud scheme to determine preliminary entry profiles for orographic gravity waves.
+Calls CLOUDSC as a first guess call of cloud scheme to determine preliminary entry profiles for convection.

-GWDRAG_WMSS Computes the tendencies for u, v and T due to the parametrization of nonu, v, T and q and the cloud detrainment term due to the parametrization of moist convective processes.
+CONVECTION\LAYER Interface to call CUCALLN/CUMASTRN that controls the computation of the tendencies for u, v, T, q, chemical tracers and the cloud detrainment term due to the parametrization of moist convective processes.